πŸ’‘ Wilderness Wisdom

 Critical β€” long distances between stations

 Rule #1: Fill up every opportunity.
-There are 200+ km stretches with no fuel on the Dempster and Cassiar highways.
+200+ km stretches with no fuel on Dempster and Cassiar.

-Dempster Highway β€” fuel at Dawson City before heading north.
-No fuel until Tombstone area (limited) or Eagle Plains.
+Dempster Highway β€” fuel at Dawson City before heading south to Tombstone.
+Very limited fuel options en route.

-Cassiar Highway (Hwy 37) β€” long stretches with no services.
-Last reliable fuel: Whitehorse β†’ Watson Lake β†’ Stewart/Hyder.
+Cassiar Highway (Hwy 37) β€” long gaps between services.
+Last reliable fuel: Whitehorse, Watson Lake, then Stewart/Hyder.

-Jerry can recommended β€” carry an extra 20L fuel can on the Dempster, just in case.
+Jerry can recommended β€” carry extra 20L fuel when on the Dempster, just in case.

 πŸ“±